jullienl/jullienl.github.io/_posts/2025-11-07-Configuring-SAML-SSO-with-HPE-GreenLake-and-Passwordless-Authentication-for-HPECOMCmdlets.md

 - To make the app visible to users to enable IDP-Initiated SSO logins, go to **Properties**, and make sure **Visible to Users** is enabled

     [![]( {{ site.baseurl }}/assets/images/SAML-SSO/SAML-SSO-9.png)]( {{ site.baseurl }}/assets/images/SAML-SSO/SAML-SSO-9.png){:class="img-100pct"}{: data-lightbox="gallery"}

+    - This setting controls whether the HPE GreenLake application appears in users' MyApps portal (https://myapps.microsoft.com)
+    - If set to **No**, users won't see the app tile and can only use SP-initiated SSO (starting from HPE GreenLake login page)

     > **Tip**: For better visual integration, consider uploading the HPE logo to make the application easily identifiable in your users' app launchers.